Skip to main content

 And so Paul bragged about all of his losses, knowing that they were truly wins.
 He lists his sufferings out as a kind of resume.
 What a crazy kind of resume it is:

-Three times I was beaten with rods.
+Three times he was beaten with rods.

-Three times I was shipwrecked and another time I spend a day and a
+Three times he was shipwrecked and another time he spent a day and a night stranded at sea.

-For St. Paul, the eulogy virtues were what he lived by.
-He summarized his life with these words, “I have kept the faith.”
+Paul summarized his life with these words, “I have kept the faith.”
 He kept the faith even when it looked like his work was useless and he had been defeated.
 Still he trusted.
-In his farewell address, he included these words:
+And we know that his name shines even brighter and higher in Alfred Nobel’s in world history and in the Kingdom of God.

 This saying is trustworthy:

-If we have died with him
+If we have died with him / we shall also live with him;

-we shall also reign with him.
+if we persevere/ we shall also reign with him.

 2 Tim 2:11-13

 Let us all continue to preserve in the faith, in the knowledge that if we do, we shall also reign with the Lord.
-So that we may also say,

 Comments